Pratikshinde55/Ansible-setup-onAWS/README.md

 Target-node.
 (Ansible-node-1,Ansible-node-2).

-## On three(master & target) Instances Following set-up do as it is:
+## On Three(Master & Target) Instances Following set-up do as it is:

 ![Screenshot 2024-03-01 153246](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/a96622a1-f8a6-46f4-a850-23ceb89e8ecb)